To access the Locator tool, it is required that:

 Viewing on the map

-Open a link to view the map of the locator where units are displayed along with geofences (if they have been indicated in the link creation settings).
-Gurtam Maps and, if available, Google Maps are used to show the location of units.
-To choose a map layer, point to the iconbelow the scaling buttons (upper left corner).
+After following the link the activation time of which has already begun, you can see the locator map with units and geofences (if they have been indicated in the link creation settings).
+Gurtam Maps and, if available, Google Maps can be used as a base map on which the units are displayed.
+To choose a base map, point to the iconbelow the scaling buttons (upper left corner).
 You can also enable/disable displaying of geofences on the map here.

 If the life span of the link is less than 48 hours, it will be shown in the upper right corner of the window.